toastrun/docs.toast.run/jekyll/swow/en/index.md

 # Swow

-**Swow is a high-performance pure coroutine network communication engine, which based on PHP and C.**
+**Swow is a multi-platform support coroutine-based engine with a focus on concurrent I/O.**

 It is committed to using the smallest C core and most of the PHP code to support PHP high-performance network programming.